Building a Transport Package: The Right Way

 assets/mycomponents/example/core/components/example/lexicon/en/

-directory. - Edit the
+code it provides - Edit the

 default.inc.php